 SSRIs and SNRIs

-Selective serotonin reuptake inhibitors (SSRIs) are a class of antidepressant drugs.
-They include: paroxetine, fluoxetine, escitalopram and citalopram.
+Selective serotonin reuptake inhibitors (SSRIs) are a class of antidepressant medicines.
+They include paroxetine, fluoxetine, escitalopram and citalopram.
 Several years ago it was noticed as a side-effect that menopausal women who took these drugs for depression had fewer hot flushes.
 Since then, research trials have confirmed that several SSRIs stop or reduce hot flushes in some (but not all) menopausal women.
 That is, whether they were depressed or not.
-A similar antidepressant drug called venlafaxine has also been shown to have this effect.
-Strictly speaking, venlafaxine is classed as a selective noradrenaline reuptake inhibitors (SNRI).
-How SSRIs and SNRIs work to help hot flushes is not clear.
+A similar antidepressant drug called venlafaxine, a serotonin and noradrenaline reuptake inhibitor (SNRI) antidepressant, has also been shown to have this effect.
+How SSRIs and serotonin and norepinephrine reuptake inhibitors (SNRIs) work to help hot flushes is not clear.

 When it works, an SSRI or SNRI provides relief from hot flushes almost immediately.
-A 1-2 week trial is usually enough to find out whether it is going to work or not.
+A trial of one to two weeks is usually enough to find out whether it is going to work or not.
 If symptoms improve, a longer course may then be prescribed.
-The main drawback with these drugs is that they may cause side-effects in some women, such as nausea (feeling sick), reduced libido and reduced sexual response.
+The main drawback with these drugs is that they may cause side-effects in some women, such as feeling sick (nausea), reduced sex drive (libido) and reduced sexual response.

-Gabapentin is drug that is usually used to control epileptic seizures and pain.
+Gabapentin is a drug that is usually used to control epileptic seizures and pain.
 However, research has shown that it eases menopausal flushing symptoms in some women.
-More research is needed to confirm the place of gabapentin in the treatment of menopause.

 Note: strictly speaking, SSRIs, SNRIs, and gabapentin are not licensed for treating menopausal symptoms.
 However, many doctors are willing to prescribe one of these treatments, with the patient's consent, to see if it works.